CCA Mock Exam Simulator

 Reveal answer and explanations

-3. C Defines how traffic is routed to individual pods
+3. C It defines how traffic is routed to individual pods by their IP address

 Incorrect.
-Service discovery is handled separately from traffic management rules.
+Service discovery is handled by Kubernetes and CoreDNS, separate from Envoy traffic-management configuration.

 Network Observability